AnonymouX47/term-image/CONTRIBUTING.md

 **NAMES tell WHAT...
 CODE tell HOW...
 COMMENTS tell WHY, when necessary (and WHAT, when impossible to make it obvious with names)**

 - For feature additions, please open a new Feature Request in the [issues section](https://github.com/AnonymouX47/term-img/issues) first to discuss how it would be implemented... you should propose your idea there.
-- Try to make pull requests as specific as possible.
-- Try to make sure the package is not in a broken state at any commit... can be incomplete but **not broken**.
+- Try to make sure the package is not in a broken state at any commit... can be incomplete but **not broken**, at the same time :point_down:
+- Avoid making too many unique/substantial changes in a single commit.
+- Try to make pull requests as specific as possible, though a single one could fix multiple **related** issues.
 - Always test that everything works as expected before opening a pull request.

 ## Style